madtank/taskweaver-plugins/README.md

 The plugins in this repository are developed by community members and are not official TaskWeaver plugins.
 They are provided as-is, and while they are tested, they may not cover all use cases or scenarios.
 Please use them at your own risk.

-### Special Note on Group Chat Plugin
+### Special Note on Post Stream Plugin

-The Group Chat plugin utilizes a Lambda function URL provided for community use.
+The Post Stream plugin utilizes a Lambda function URL provided for community use.
 This URL is subject to be disabled or restricted if it faces abuse or causes significant cost overhead.
 Users are encouraged to set up their own environments and modify the Lambda URL in the configuration file accordingly.

 ## Feedback and Support